It’s Friday, so how about some gardening hints and tips?

 Increasing your Succulent Collection

-Here in the USA in Ohio, it is springtime tomorrow, and it is at this time of year that my succulents experience their awakening growth spurt.
-I usually take this time to add to my collection by separating some of the chicks from the sempervivums or take cuttings from the sedums.
+Here in the USA in Ohio, it is almost springtime and it is at this time of year that my succulents experience their awakening growth spurt.
+I usually take this time to add to my collection by separating some of the chicks from the sempervivums or take cuttings from the sedum.
 It is very easy to do with this type of plant (and one of the reasons why I love them so much).

 I can take the little chicks and put them into their own tiny pots and wait for them to develop some great roots and add them to my new troughs.

 The cuttings from the sedum will grow easily, such as these long strands branching there.
 Buds will grow along the branches and create a whole new plant.

 And each little branch’s end can be made into a new plant.
 These can be cut apart and put into a drying tray.
 Leaving them for a few days or week is not a problem.
 You may have better rooting that way.
 Easy peasy!

 I am getting ready for spring in our new house and new garden, so I will be checking on all plants and harvesting what I can for new areas to plant.
 I hope all of my hypertufa containers survived the winter here.
 I have seen a lot of pots which seem to be “losing surface.”
 Small piles of sand-like stuff around them.
 Hopefully no big problem.

 I am so excited about my new garden areas and all the changes we’ve made and I plan to film some videos to include in some of my future posts.

 How are your Seedlings coming along?